Rago Fab Dash Mount For 5th Gen 4Runner – Install Guide

 Remove both the transmission and transfer case shifters by turning them counterclockwise.

 With the shifters removed, gently pull up on the center console.
-It is best to grab the center console by the cup holders and pull up.
+It is best to grab the center console by the cup holders and pull it up.

 Step 2.
 Remove Climate Control Surround